by shop.tmotor

 VL Series VTOL Propulsion Systems

-6.2 VL Series VTOL Propulsion Systems (Medium–Heavy VTOL)
+6.2 VL-Series VTOL Propulsion Systems (Medium–Heavy VTOL)

 Designed for: